Updated July 2026

 SMSF LENDING

-Australia has around 600,000 Self Managed Superannuation Funds (SMSF) in operation, controlling nearly 1 Trillion in assets according to Federal Treasury data.
-Since it was allowed in 2007, gearing via Superannuation has been popular to accelerate asset acquisition within this structure.
+Australia has over 672,800 Self Managed Superannuation Funds (SMSF) in operation, controlling nearly 1.22 Trillion in assets according to Federal Treasury data.
+Since it commenced in 2007, gearing via Superannuation has been popular to accelerate asset acquisition within this structure.

 IS AN SMSF STRUCTURE RIGHT FOR ME?